bitovi/canui/index.md

 });
 {% endhighlight %}

-The following example shows a grid that allows you to add new and remove items and reset the list to its initial state:
+The following example shows a grid that allows you to add and remove items and reset the list to its initial state:

 <iframe style="width: 100%; height: 350px" src="http://jsfiddle.net/hY3AS/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>